On Expressivity of Height in Neural Networks: Height Can Greatly Increase the Number of Pieces

+We offer constructions to show that this bound is achievable in a depth-bounded but width-unbounded network (depth=3) (Proposition \ref{tight_bound_1}) and a width-bounded (width=3) but depth-unbounded network (Proposition \ref{construct_4^k}) in one-dimensional space.
+Previously, many bounds \cite{pascanu2013number, montufar2014number, montufar2017notes, xiong2020number} on linear regions were derived, however, it is unknown whether these bounds are vacuous or tight, particularly for networks with more than one hidden layer.
+Determining the tightness of a bound is essential in analyzing the approximation ability of a deep network.
+What makes Propositions \ref{tight_bound_1} and \ref{construct_4^k} special is that they for the first time substantiate that \cite{montufar2017notes}'s bound is tight over an arbitrary three-layer network and deeper networks with small widths, which fills the gap of bound estimation.

-Despite that the bound estimation offers some light, to convincingly illustrate that intra-layer links can increase the number of pieces, we need to supply the explicit construction for the intra-linked networks.
-The number of pieces in the construction should be bigger than either the upper bound of feedforward networks or the maximal number a feedforward network can achieve.
-Specifically, the constructions for 2-neuron intra-linked networks in Propositions ~\ref{tight_bound_2} and ~\ref{achieve 3w/2} have a number of pieces larger than the upper bounds of feedforward networks.
-In Proposition~ \ref{sqrt7}, by enumerating all possible cases, we present a construction for a 2-neuron intra-linked network of width 2 and arbitrary depth whose number of pieces is larger than what a feedforward network of width 2 and arbitrary depth possibly achieves.
-Proposition \ref{theorem_n_linked_1_layer} shows that $\prod_{i=1}^{k}\left(\frac{(w_i+1)w_{i}}{2}+1\right)$ pieces can be achieved by a one-hidden-layer all-intra-linked network.
-Propositions \ref{theorem_n_linked_lb_2} and \ref{theorem_n_linked_lb_1} provide rather tight constructions for an all-neuron intra-linked network of width 3\&4 and arbitrary depth.
+The constructions for 3D networks with height 2 in Propositions ~\ref{tight_bound_2} and ~\ref{achieve 3w/2} have a number of pieces larger than the upper bounds of 2D networks.
+In Proposition~ \ref{sqrt7}, by enumerating all possible cases, we present a construction for a 3D network $\mathcal{N}_{1,K,2}$ which has the width 1, height 2, and arbitrary depth whose number of pieces is larger than $\mathcal{N}_{2,K}$ which has the width 2 and arbitrary depth possibly achieves.
+Proposition \ref{theorem_n_linked_1_layer} shows that $\left(\frac{(H+1)H}{2}+1\right)$ pieces can be achieved by a 3D network $\mathcal{N}_{1,1,H}$.
+Proposition \ref{theorem_n_linked_lb_1} provides rather tight constructions for the 3D network $\mathcal{N}_{1,K,4}$.
+The constructions in Propositions \ref{sqrt7}, \ref{theorem_n_linked_1_layer}, and \ref{theorem_n_linked_lb_1} also have a larger number of pieces than the upper bounds of 2D networks.
+Therefore, our constructions rigorously confirm that a 3D network has a more powerful expressive ability than a 2D network.